 This biological similarity makes comparison a valuable tool in how we treat pain in pets.
 But, the differences in how we respond to animal pain have to do with their signals.
 We can express our pain, but sometimes pain in our pets goes unnoticed.
 This is particularly true in cats who are adept at masking their pain.

 Some of the more common signs of pet pain include:

 - Sleeping more

 - Grooming less (especially in cats)

 - Change in personality

 Many pet owners will first notice that their pet seems to be acting unusual, or off somehow.
-These intuitive feelings should be acted upon, since the earlier we are able to diagnose pain, the faster we are to getting them started on treatment.
+You should always trust your gut, since the earlier we are able to diagnose pain, the faster we are to getting them started on treatment.